gmazoyer/looking-glass/README.md

 ## Docker

 If you want to run the looking glass inside a Docker container, a Dockerfile is provided in this repository.
-Some more details can be found [here](docs/docker.md).
+More details can be found [here](docs/docker.md).

 ## Documentation